Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzExpressRouteCircuitConnection.md

 Dynamic: False
 ```

-### -ExpressRouteCircuitConnectionParameter
+### -ExpressRouteCircuitConnection
 Express Route Circuit Connection in an ExpressRouteCircuitPeering resource.
-To construct, see NOTES section for EXPRESSROUTECIRCUITCONNECTIONPARAMETER properties and create a hash table.
+To construct, see NOTES section for EXPRESSROUTECIRCUITCONNECTION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.IExpressRouteCircuitConnection